-Tax-Free Childcare will eventually replace Employer Supported Childcare and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
+Tax-Free Childcare replaced Employer Supported Childcare, and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
 At K Magill & Company, we can provide guidance on Tax-Free Childcare and Employer Supported Childcare.

 Under TFC the tax relief available is 20% of the costs of childcare up to a total of childcare costs of £10,000 per child per year.
 The scheme will therefore be worth a maximum of £2,000 per child (£4,000 for a disabled child).
 Parents are able to apply for TFC for children under 12 (up to 17 for children with disabilities).